timtijmen2/Moderator-Guide/ledger.md

 If you are happy with what you are changing back you run `/ledger preview apply`, which will apply the change you made.

-If its not good then you run `/ledger preview cancel` to end the preview without applying the change.
+You can also end the preview with `/ledger preview cancel` without appliying the change, if you are not happy with the result.

 ---